 SASB Reference GRI Reference 2020 2021 2022 Discussion Source DEI Diversity, Equity & Inclusion Strategy At Avery Dennison, teamwork has long been a company value; embedded within this is the need for strong, diverse teams and an inclusive culture that drives innovation.
-Our global DEI pillars are: • Making merit and transparency even more foundational to our employee experience • Increasing the number of women who hold leadership positions • Enhancing the experience of our manufacturing employees • Increasing representation and inclusion for underrepresented groups, with priority populations and actions determined by each region Diversity, Inclusion, and Equal Opportunity Integrated Report Total percentage of women in the workforce 2-7 38% 38% 38% Our 2025 and 2030 sustainability goal is to achieve 40% female representation in manager and above positions.
+Our global DEI pillars are: Making merit and transparency even more foundational to our employee experience Increasing the number of women who hold leadership positions Enhancing the experience of our manufacturing employees Increasing representation and inclusion for underrepresented groups, with priority populations and actions determined by each region Additional information on our DEI initiatives and progress may be found in our 2022 DEI Synopsis report.
+Diversity, Inclusion, and Equal Opportunity Integrated Report DEI 2022 Synopsis Report DEI

+SASB Reference GRI Reference 2020 2021 2022 Discussion Source DEI Total percentage of women in the workforce 2-7 38% 38% 38% Our 2025 and 2030 sustainability goal is to achieve 40% female representation in manager and above positions.
 To achieve this goal, we are focused on internal talent pipeline development and retention of female employees.
 More recent indicators reflect the progress we are making with developing our internal pipeline.
 Integrated Report Total percentage of female executives 25% 23% 28% Defined as Vice President level and above.
 Total percentage of women in manager-level and above roles 34% 35% 36% Percentage of women in manager-level roles 35% 36% 37% Percentage of women in supervisory-level roles 39% 40% 40% Percentage of women in professional-level roles 52% 52% 52% Percentage of women in clerical and manufacturing roles 36% 36% 35%